polypoly-eu/polyPod/docs/tech-roadmap.md

    historical reasons, the API used to interact with the triplestore is called _polyIn_, whereas the API used to interact with the file system is called _polyOut_.
 Better names would be _triplestore_ and _fs_.
-4. Add SPARQL support for the polyIn/triplestore - the RDF/JS interface is too
+4. Add SPARQL support for the polyIn/triplestore API - the RDF/JS interface is
-   cumbersome to use for non-trivial data structures.
+   too cumbersome to use for non-trivial data structures.
+5. Add Feature-internal namespaces to the triplestore, allowing Features to store data other Features are not meant to access.

 ### Core